ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/bundles.markdown

 ﻿# Bundles

 RavenDB 4.0 doesn't have the notion of bundles.
 All features are built-in the RavenDB server.
+Many of 3.x bundles has been designed to work in cluster environment as such you will find them as [Ongoing Tasks]().
+However, some of the bundles are no longer available in version 4.0 so it might be necessary to take a different approach when during migration of some functionalities.

+## Authorization

+Authorization is based on [client X.509 certificates](../../server/security/authorization/security-clearance-and-permissions).

+## Cascade Delete

+The attachments are always tied to their documents.
+The deletion of a documents results in removing all its attachments as well (in the same transaction).

+Deletion of referenced / child documents needs to be handled by your application.
+You just simply need to call `session.Delete()` for related documents when deleting the main one.

+## Compression

+The large fields of documents being strings are compressed by default.
+It is the built-in feature of the blittable JSON, the internal format for storing documents by RavenDB.
+Also the repeated properties are optimized away.

+Each attachments has the hash calculated based on its content.
+If multiple attachments have the same hash the data will be stored just once.

+## Encryption

+The encryption can be turned on during a database creation.

+## Expiration

+Document Expiration can be enabled in the database settings.

+## Periodic export

+It can be setup as Backup task.
+You can choose there what kind of backup you want to create periodically.

 ## Replication

-When running in a cluster the replication is turned on between databases belonging to the same database group.
-In addition to that you can define External Replication task.
+When running in a cluster the replication is always turned on between databases belonging to the same database group.
+In addition to that you can define External Replication task that will create an offsite replica outside the cluster.

-## Periodic export

-Please define backup task and choose what kind of backup you want to create periodically.

 ## Scripted Index Results

-Creating documents based on map-reduce indexing results is possible using `OutputReduceToCollection` option defined in the index definition.
-This way recursive map-reduce indexes are possible.
+Documents can be created based on indexing results using `OutputReduceToCollection` option for map-reduce indexes.
+It allows to create recursive map-reduce indexes.

 ## SQL Replication

-It's defined as SQL ETL task
+It is defined as SQL ETL task

+## Unique Constraints

+`CompareExchangeValue` operations (`Get/Put/Delete`) and querying with the usage of `CmpXchg` method are the way to achieve Unique Constraints bundle functionality.

+## Versioning

+Document Revisions can be enabled in the database settings.